Non-residents and capital gains tax

 Overview

-In general, you are only fully in scope of UK CGT if you are resident in the UK.
-If you are resident in the UK, you may be liable to CGT on disposals of assets located anywhere in the world, not just your assets located in the UK.
+In general, you are only fully in scope of UK capital gains tax (CGT) if you are resident in the UK.
+If you are resident in the UK, you may be liable to capital gains tax on disposals of assets located anywhere in the world, not just your assets located in the UK.

-However, if you dispose of an asset while temporarily non-resident in the UK (explained below), you may be liable to CGT in the tax year that you return to the UK.
-This may apply to you if decide to live abroad for a few years or if you are posted overseas.
+However, if you dispose of an asset while temporarily non-UK resident (explained below), you may be liable to capital gains tax in the tax year that you return to the UK.
+This may apply to you if decide to live abroad for a few years or if you are posted overseas but then return.

-Non-resident individuals are also liable to CGT on disposals of UK land or property.
+Non-resident individuals are also liable to capital gains tax on disposals of UK land or property and certain assets used in a UK trade.
 We discuss this below.

 Temporary non-residence